aterentic/resume/README.md

 ## Experience

+**2021-Present**, Senior Software Engineer at [Avail](https://www.availproject.org/)
+Working on a modular blockchain with a data availability layer.
+Mainly contributed to the Light Client development and to the core modules,
+with a focus on data sampling and reconstruction using KZG commitments and erasure coding,
+proof verification, Light Client API definition and implementation,
+and Kademlia DHT implementation and testing and libp2p-based P2P network.
+Also worked on versioning, CI implementation, end-to-end testing,
+implementation of the the Sovereign SDK Avail adapter for ZK and optimistic rollups,
+as well as a WASM implementation of the Light Client.

 **2016-2021**, Senior software engineer/tech lead at [Basiq](https://basiq.io/)
 System design, development and deployment on AWS platform, API design and implementation, implementation of continuous deployment process.